Last week I turned 30. Unlike most people, I do like getting older. 10 years ago, I was a complete idiot.

 When you find yourself in a situation where everyone looks at each other, it’s time for you to lead.
 You‘re a leader when you decide to become one.
 There’s no initiation or a title.
 Just a decision.

 If something sounds too good to be true, it is.
 A little skepticism never hurts.

-- Money Isn’t Important
+- Money Is Not The Most Important Thing

 - Be Nice